richardo2016/reboot-ui/src/pages/reboot-ui/docs/4.4-jsx/components/dropdowns.md

 ## Dropdown options

-Use `poperOptions` to customize the location of the dropdown.
+Use `popperOptions` to customize the location of the dropdown.

 {% reboot_mvvm mexample_with_code %}
 const Sample = ({ uuid }) => {